 Viewing will be 4-8 PM Saturday and 12-8 PM Sunday with family present from 2-4 PM at Vondel L. Smith & Son Mortuary South.
 A funeral service to celebrate Kenneth's life will be 2:00 PM Monday, February 3, 2020 at the South Colonial Chapel with burial following at the Czechoslovakian National Cemetery in Oklahoma City, Oklahoma.

-To send flowers in memory of Kenneth Joe Morava, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Kenneth Joe Morava, please visit our Heartfelt Sympathies Store.

 Kenneth Joe Morava, 80, of Oklahoma City, passed away January 29, 2020.
 He was born August 1, 1939 in Oklahoma City to Elmer J. and Audrey M. Morava.
 He graduated from Capitol Hill High School in 1957 and served in the U.S. Army Reserves.
 Kenneth married Pamela Ann Dayhuff on December 26, 1968 and they had three children – Kimberly, Stephanie and Jeffrey.
 Kenneth spent his career working and later retiring from Santa Fe Railroad.
 He loved his family, OU football, old cars and trucks, trains, listening to 50s music and classic country, talking about the old days and watching westerns and wrestling.
 Throughout his life, Kenneth spent many afternoons taking care of his gardens and the Czech Cemetery.
 He enjoyed woodworking and even built a playhouse that his children, grandchildren and others have enjoyed for nearly 50 years.